A new literary prize for underrepresented voices in nature writing

 The winner of The Nan Shepherd Prize for Nature Writing will receive a book deal with Canongate – including editorial mentoring and an advance of £10,000 – and the option of literary representation with Jenny Brown Associates.

 Submissions for the Nan Shepherd Prize closed on 10 September 2019.
-A shortlist will be announced in October 2019, and the winner will be announced in November 2019.
+The shortlist was announced on 21 October 2019, and the winner will be announced on 18 November 2019.
 During the submissions period, the Canongate team offered resources intended to demystify the publishing process.
 You can view these here.

 Details of eligibility can be found here.

 Nan Shepherd is one of our most beloved authors and while her classic of nature writing The Living Mountain took three decades to first find a publisher, today the book is recognised as a masterpiece and Nan is inspiring a new generation of writers.
 We felt that a prize named after her was a fitting way to honour her legacy.